-So, what is the best DSLR camera for travel?
-Obviously, a complex question, and every traveler who has ever packed a DSLR will have a variety of opinions.
-Here’s my personal take from two decades of travel shooting with a variety of gear.
+A complicated question, no doubt, and every traveler who has ever packed a DSLR will have a variety of opinions.

-I’m so pleased with this camera that, four years on, I have no intentions of replacing it any time soon.
+I’m so pleased with this camera that, many years on, I have no intentions of replacing it any time soon.

 These days, I use three lenses with my Canon 6D

 - Canon 24-105mm f/4 L IS USM – the fantastic and incredibly capable kit lens that comes with the 6D.